i3months/i3months/README.md

-> Interested in building robust, well-structured architectures
-> that ensure system stability.
+Interested in building robust, well-structured architecturesthat ensure system stability.
-> Firmly believe that clear and effective communication
-> is the foundation of successful collaboration.
+Firmly believe that clear and effective communication is the foundation of successful collaboration.
->
->